-We have completed a value for members assessment for the period ending 5 April 2020.
-This assessment was undertaken in accordance with the Pensions Regulator's DC Code of Practice no. 13 (paragraphs 113-133 and with the relevant legislation.
+We have completed a value for members assessment for the period ending 5 April 2021.
+This assessment was undertaken in accordance with the Pensions Regulator's DC Code of Practice no. 13 (paragraphs 113-133) and with the relevant legislation.
 It considered the scope, quality, efficiency and general value of a range of services and features, including:

-- · The benefits of Pace DC membership covering;
+- The benefits of Pace DC membership covering;

 - o governance and scheme management;

-- investment;
+- o investment:

 - o communications; and

 - administration

 - The cost of Pace DC membership

 - Comparison with other schemes.

-The conclusion of the latest assessment, completed in September 2020, is that Pace continues to provide excellent value for money for members because:
+The conclusion of the latest assessment, completed in September 2021, is that Pace continues to provide excellent value for money for members because:

-- Pace is providing a highly rated service with excellent standards of governance and administration - We are confident that the Pace Growth (Mixed) Fund can deliver sustainable, long-term value, with proper consideration of environmental, social and corporate governance factors (including climate change). - Pace DC charges are highly competitive and generally well below the average for similar DC schemes, including the Government's National Employment Savings Trust (NEST).
+- Pace is providing a highly rated service with excellent standards of governance and administration relative to other similar DC pension schemes and providers. - We are confident that the Pace Growth (Mixed) Fund and the Pace Growth (Shares) 2021 Fund can deliver sustainable, long-term value, with proper consideration of environmental, social and corporate governance factors (including climate change). - Pace DC charges are highly competitive and generally in line with or below the average for similar DC schemes, including the Government's National Employment Savings Trust (NEST).